 Eastern State Penitentiary

-Looking from the front gate more like a castle than a prison, the Eastern State Penitentiary opened in 1829 and operated for more than 140 years until the early 1970s.
-In its early days, the prison housed both males and females.
+The Eastern State Penitentiary opened in 1829 and operated for more than 140 years until the early 1970s.
+In its early days, it housed both males and females.
 Notorious inmates included Al Capone and William Francis Sutton, among others.
 Conditions were reportedly brutal, and like most prisons, it also saw its share of death, suicide, violence, and escape attempts.

-Claims of paranormal activity range from the sounds of cell doors opening and closing to sightings of apparitions, feelings of terror, and sounds of screams, cries, and footsteps.
+Claims of paranormal activity range from the sounds of cell doors opening and closing to apparition sightings, feelings of terror, and sounds of screams, cries, and footsteps.
 For example, there's a shadow figure in cellblock 4.
-Likewise, the prison's most notorious inmate Al Capone complained of a ghost that was with him in his cell, which you can visit during prison tours.
+Likewise, the prison's most notorious inmate, Al Capone, complained of a ghost that was with him in his cell.
+Prison tours are available.

 Located in Ione, California, Preston Castle was also known as the Preston School of Industry.
 And while it was called a school, it was actually a prison for boys aged 7 to 24.
-Today the old crumbling castle is more full of bats than boys, but many feel the spirits of those who lived and worked in the building remain.
+Today, the old crumbling castle is more full of bats than boys, but many encounter the spirits of those who lived and worked in the building.

-The Preston School of Industry opened in 1894 with what was considered a progressive mission at the time.
+The Preston School of Industry opened in 1894 with what was considered at the time a progressive mission.
 The state built the reform school with the intention of educating and rehabilitating juvenile offenders instead of just imprisoning them.
 Merle Haggard was one of the most well-known residents of the school, incarcerated in 1954 for auto theft.
 In 1960, the state built a new facility right next door, and the castle closed as a reform school.

 One of the most well-known ghost stories at Preston Castle involves the apparition of a nurse killed in the castle in the 1950s.
-People claim to see her in the castle.
-People also report disembodied voices, apparitions, the sounds of yells and footsteps, and feelings of dread and anxiety in the castle.
+People claim to see her roaming the halls.
+Visitors also report hearing disembodied voices and the sounds of yells and footsteps, seeing apparitions, and experiencing feelings of dread and anxiety.

-Preston Castle opens several times a year for public tours.
-The Preston Castle Foundation also hosts a number of fundraisers and events throughout the year to raise money for preservation of the castle, which is in pretty rough shape.
-One notable event is the Preston Castle Paracon (paranormal conference), held annually in late July or early August.
-They also hold an annual Halloween Haunt in the month of October, a fun castle walk-through.
-If you're visiting the castle, wear closed-toed sturdy shoes and be ready to encounter a lot of bats.
+The castle opens several times a year for public tours, and the Preston Castle Foundation also hosts a number of fundraisers and events throughout the year to raise money for preservation of the building, which is in pretty rough shape.
+If you're visiting the castle, wear closed-toed, sturdy shoes and be ready to encounter a lot of bats.

 Old Montana Prison

-Located in Deer Lodge, Montana, the Old Montana Prison is very friendly to people seeking the paranormal.
+Located in Deer Lodge, Montana, the Old Montana Prison is friendly to people hoping for ghostly encounters.
 Operating now as a museum, it allows paranormal investigations and ghost tours throughout the year.

 When the prison was constructed in 1871, building crews were mostly made up of inmate labor.
 It opened before Montana became a state and operated as a territorial prison under the laws of the United States.
 The prison allowed prisoners to work together during the day, and they were in solitary confinement at night.
 It was the site of a 1959 riot that left the warden and two inmates dead.
 With overcrowding a common and pressing issue throughout the prison's history, it closed in 1979 and the prisoners were moved to a new facility.

-With its fair share of murders and suicides, ghost claims at the prison are rampant.
-Visitors feel discomfort and fear, particularly in Maximum Security.
+With its fair share of murders, suicides, and executions, ghost claims at the prison are rampant.
+Visitors feel discomfort and fear, particularly in Maximum Security and near the old gallows and hanging site.
 People also report seeing apparitions and shadow figures, hearing cell doors slam and disembodied voices, and feeling physical and emotional discomfort.

 Ghosts and Prisons